dfinity/response-verification/examples/http-certification/json-api/README.md

 }
 ```

-This will tell the HTTP Gateway to remake the request as an [`update` call](https://internetcomputer.org/docs/references/ic-interface-spec/#http-call).
-Since it's an update call, the response to this request does not need to be certified.
-We will however need to re-certify the todo list response.
-We can reuse the same `certify_list_todos_response` from above to achieve this.
+Upgrading to an `update` call will instruct the HTTP gateway to remake the request as an [`update` call](https://internetcomputer.org/docs/references/ic-interface-spec/#http-call).
+As an update call, the response to this request does not need to be certified.
+Since the canister's state has changed, however, the static `query` call responses will need to be re-certified.
+The same functions that certified these responses in the first place can be reused to achieve this.

+For creating to-do items:

 ```rust
 fn create_todo_item_handler(req: &HttpRequest, _params: &Params) -> HttpResponse<'static> {